MikeMaximus/gbm/GBM/readme.txt

 - Editing a configuration while using a Custom filter on the Game Manager will no longer lose the changes if any tags are modified before saving.
 - Modifying tags on a single configuration while using a Custom filter will no longer unselect the configuration.
 - Disabled features will now have their options removed from any menus.
 This currently only applies to session tracking and game launching.
+- Any form that asks to save unchanged data on closing, will no longer just close and lose the changes if the form fails validation.

 Windows: